Yaroslava Yuriyivna Boyko

-Yaroslava Yuriyivna Boyko - is a Ukrainian public figure, from 2015-2019 coordinator of the Kyiv Smart City initiative, creative director of L'Officiel Ukraine.
+Yaroslava Yuriyivna Boyko is a Ukrainian public figure, from 2015 to 2019 coordinator of the Kyiv Smart City initiative, creative director of L'Officiel Ukraine.
+She previously served as the editor-in-chief of L'Officiel Hommes Ukraine.

 Education

 In 2020, Yaroslava Boyko completed her participation in the international project "Smart Cities: Shaping the Future," funded by the U.S. Department of State and implemented with the support of CRDF Global and the International Visitor Leadership Program (IVLP).

 L'Officiel Ukraine and Babylon Publishing House

 Yaroslava Boyko began her career in 2003, working on organizing photoshoots for L'Officiel Ukraine magazine.
 In 2008 she held the position of Creative Director at Babylon Publishing House, also serving as Art Director of L'Officiel Ukraine.

 Since 2015, Yaroslava Boyko has held the position of Publisher at Babylon Publishing House, taking on all managerial functions.
 She actively participates in the creation of all the magazines published by the house, including Pink, XXL, and L'Officiel Hommes Ukraine.
 As the Creative Director of the Ukrainian edition of L'Officiel Hommes, Boyko is responsible for developing and implementing the magazine's creative strategy, including content creation, visual design, and collaboration with key partners and brands.

 In 2019, Boyko became the Editor-in-Chief and Creative Director of L'Officiel Ukraine, implementing a series of reforms that significantly transformed the magazine's concept and enhanced its influence.